Host a Glittery New Year's Eve Cocktail Party

 Quick!
 Get in all on the happening hairstyle secrets.
 This easy party hairstyle comes together in minutes but looks like you spent all afternoon.

-Pretty up your table with standout trays, plates, napkins, and more.
-Go gold or silver, printed or plain -- either way, your table never looked so good.
+Pretty your table with standout trays, plates, napkins, and more.
+Go gold or silver, printed or plain.
+No matter what, your New Year's table never looked so good.

-Nothing says party like nachos, no matter how upscale the gathering is.
-This piled-high starter is best dressed in classic fixings: cheesy ground beef, pinto beans, sassy jalapenos, cilantro, and salsa.
+Nachos say party, no matter how upscale the gathering.
+This piled-high starter is best dressed in classic fixings: cheesy ground beef, pinto beans, sassy jalapeños, cilantro, and salsa.

 On a scale of one to fancy, this rich beef tenderloin is as lavish as they come.
-Wrapped in a buttery blend of cremini mushrooms and salty prosciutto, this wine-draped dish will melt in your mouth.
+Wrapped in a buttery blend of cremini mushrooms and salty prosciutto, this dish melts in your mouth.

 Capture your party's special moments with a do-it-yourself photo booth complete with a handcrafted backdrop, goofy props, and (of course) the right camera.

 Greet the New Year in grand, glittery fashion with confetti.
-Make your own homemade poppers using empty Push Pop containers and a mix of colorful cut paper scraps -- use patterned, tissue, and wrapping.
-Hole punchers and ridged scissors create fun shapes.
+Make your own homemade poppers using empty Push Pop containers and a mix of colorful cut paper scraps—use patterned, tissue, and wrapping.
+Hole punches and ridged scissors create fun shapes.